AmbireTech/adex-protocol/FAQ.md

 Per-impression micropayments are also the backbone of our transparency, since they also double as reporting data.

+## What are payment channels?
+Payment channels are a mechanism to execute payments instantly and with very low fees, by not executing each payment on the blockchain.
+Instead, the balances between the participants are guaranteed in a way that can be settled on the blockchain at any time, therefore benefitting from the underlying security.

 ## What cryptocurrency does the AdEx platform use?
 We use [DAI](https://makerdao.com/dai/), which is a so-called stablecoin: it's pegged to the US dollar, so that 1 DAI = 1 USD.
 When using AdEx, you only need DAI, since fees are paid in it too.
 You can read our guide on [how to get DAI](https://medium.com/adex-network-tips-and-tricks/how-to-get-dai-stablecoin-1660e8d76faa).